toomuchdesign/msw-inspector/README.md

 ### `getRequests`

-Returns a mocked function containing all the calls intercepted at the provided absolute url:
+Returns a mocked function pre-called with all the request records whose absolute url match the provided one:

 ```ts
 mswInspector.getRequests('http://my.url/path/:param');
 ```

-The matching url can be described flexibly by optionally using [path-to-regexp](https://www.npmjs.com/package/path-to-regexp) syntax.
+The matching url can be provided as plain absolute url string or [path-to-regexp](https://www.npmjs.com/package/path-to-regexp) matching pattern.

-By default each intercepted request calls the matching mocked function with the following request log record:
+By default, each matching request results into a mocked function call with the following request log record:

 ```ts
 type DefaultRequestLogRecord = {